About auditory processing disorder (APD)

 Your child might see a speech pathologist to work on their language skills.
 Your child might also see a special education teacher for extra help at school, especially with reading and writing.
 An educational psychologist might also be able to help.

-Treatment for APD is tailored to each child.
+Treatment for APD is tailored to children’s needs.
 It’s a good idea to talk with your audiologist or speech pathologist about the treatment options that might work best for your child.